SAP-samples/teched2022-IN280/exercises/ex3/readme.md

-# Exercise 3 - Central monitoring of an integration scenario end-to-end
+# Exercise 3 - End-to-end monitoring of an integration scenario

 In this exercise, we will focus on monitoring integration scenarios end-to-end leveraging the Integration & Exception Monitoring of SAP Cloud ALM for Operations.
 Get experience with the monitoring of a prepared integration scenario *ExternalWorkforce* that spans the cloud applications *SAP Fieldglass* and  *SAP 4HANA Cloud*.
 You will monitor the exchanged messages and check alerts for failed messages.